aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 ### Deleting a Section

 In the same way as discussed above, the document’s sections are retrieved by using Document.Sections.
 You can then use SectionCollection.Remove to remove a specified section or SectionCollection.RemoveAt to remove a section at the specified index.
-The code sample below shows how to remove a section at the specified index.
+The code sample below demonstrates how to remove a section at the specified index.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-sections-DeleteSection-DeleteSection.java" >}}